Restaurants & Hospitality · Cafes

 • Workers Comp

 Requirements vary by state and entity type; Texas generally permits many private employers to operate as nonsubscribers, subject to exceptions and consequences.
-Burns, cuts, repetitive strain, and slips are relevant exposures.
+Burns, cuts, repetitive strain, and slips are relevant risks.
 Organized payroll by role supports accurate classification and the final audit.

 • Business Income and Business Interruption.
 A kitchen fire, water event, or equipment failure that forces a multi-day shutdown creates immediate financial pressure